All of us have access to various accurate news sources (e.g., the CDC, the WHO, etc.), and so just a few words on this subject :

 Can you tell me about your treatment approach?

 Many people who seek psychotherapy are experiencing distress or confusion over their current circumstances, and some are simply trying to take a good life or relationship and make it even better.
-Common areas of focus are problematic patterns in relationships, self-esteem or identity issues, overwhelming stress, and difficulty with anxiety or anxious depression.
+Common areas of focus: problematic patterns in relationships, self-esteem or identity issues, overwhelming stress, and difficulty with anxiety or anxious depression.
 Whatever it is that you actively might want to work on, my goal is to approach psychotherapy as an interactive process where you and I explore the issues that contribute to the current difficulties you experience.
 During our sessions, we may talk about strategies and techniques for dealing with current problems.
 We may also spend time understanding the impact of your early development on current difficulties.

 It is my belief that our earliest family relationships provide the main template for who we become and how we view ourselves, not to mention how we relate to others.
 These early experiences leave us with expectations about ourselves and our relationships that we then bring to our interactions with the world around us, particularly in intimate relationships with partners and children, with work colleagues, and in friendships.
 We can talk more about how we might work together either before or during our first meeting.